MewsSystems/gitbook-booking-engine/README.md

-> # ⚠️ Action required
-> ## We will sunset the mews.li domain on May 1st 2023.
-> We need you to update implementation of your booking engine following this [migration guide](FAQ/mews-li-migration.md).
-We will no longer support the `mews.li` domain, therefore failure to complete the update by the deadline will result in shutdown of the booking engine.

 # Mews Booking Engine Guide

 Welcome to the online documentation for the __Mews Booking Engine__.
 We're here to guide you through the process of integrating the Mews Booking Engine into your website, so your guests can create reservations in your properties directly in __Mews Operations__.